 Generally, cantons offer competitive CIT rates for cantonal and communal tax purposes.
-Depending on the specific cantonal and communal tax location in Switzerland, the ordinary overall (federal, cantonal, and communal) CIT rates applicable on profit before tax may vary between 11.4% and 24.2% (as of 1 January 2020: between 11.9% and 21.6%) (see the Overall tax rates in the Taxes on corporate income section).
+Depending on the specific cantonal and communal tax location in Switzerland, the ordinary overall (federal, cantonal, and communal) CIT rates applicable on profit before tax may vary between 11.9% and 21.6% (see the Overall tax rates in the Taxes on corporate income section).
 The cantons continually try to improve their attractiveness as business locations.
 It is at the sole discretion of the cantons to credit CIT against the capital tax to reduce the overall tax burden (see Capital tax in the Other taxes section).
-With the Swiss tax reform, a patent box will be introduced at cantonal and communal levels as of 1 January 2020 reducing CIT on license income from qualifying patents.
-There is further the option for cantons to introduce an R&D super deduction (see Federal Act on Tax Reform and AHV Financing (TRAF) in the Significant developments section).
+With the Swiss tax reform, a patent box was introduced at cantonal and communal levels on 1 January 2020 reducing CIT on license income from qualifying patents.
+There is further, in most of the cantons, the option to apply for an R&D super deduction (see Federal Act on Tax Reform and AHV Financing (TRAF) in the Significant developments section).

 In addition, many cantons offer tax incentives for newly established companies or for expansion investments, such as tax holidays or significant tax relief for cantonal and communal tax purposes for up to ten years.
 In some specific economic development regions and regional centres, a tax holiday may even be granted for federal CIT purposes if certain conditions are met.